tarwn/lessthandot-hugo/blogs/content/posts/2015-08-25-web-api-2-dont-get-caught-with-your-parameters-down.md

 The little gotcha above btw is that you need a return JSON object or null otherwise you will get a failed response at the client side, not the least of my worries though as I was getting another 404 message:

-“No matching action method found in the selected controller”
+"No matching action method found in the selected controller"

 Awesome, just what I was expecting!
 I thought okay simple enough just a mismatch somewhere but nope wasn't anything I tried and I spent days scouring through Stack Overflow (and occasionally crying) and other online resources (part of the problem being I had no clue what my question was to begin with or rather the correct search terms, this came later after much much pain and vomiting).